voxel51/fiftyone/docs/source/user_guide/using_views.rst

 .. note::

     Accessing a sample by its integer index in a |DatasetView| is not allowed.
-    The best practice is to lookup individual samples by ID, or use array slicing to extract a range of samples, and iterate over samples in a view.
+    The best practice is to lookup individual samples by ID or filepath, or use array slicing to extract a range of samples, and iterate over samples in a view.

     .. code-block:: python

         view[0]
         # KeyError: "Accessing samples by numeric index is not supported.
-Use sample IDs or slices"
+        # Use sample IDs, filepaths, or slices"

 Shuffling
 _________